Best daily deals

 Price: Free / $4.99 per month / $29.99 per year / $99.99 once off

 Stronglifts 5×5 is a strength training app with the 5×5 workout method.
 The app tracks your exercises, gives you an exercise routine, and even features support for Wear OS.
 The exercise routines are generated for maximum effect.
 Additionally, the app has an auto-backup feature to the cloud in case you switch devices.
-You also get a good, simple UI and plenty of tracking features as well.
-This is a very good resistance training app and one that isn’t too expensive.
-Its three-month subscriptions are a little weird, but they’re actually cheaper than most subscription workout apps.
+You also get a good, simple UI and plenty of tracking features.
+This is a very good resistance training app that isn’t too expensive.

 Sweat